clij/clij-docs/faq.md

 <a name="binary_image_characteristics"></a>
 ## How are binary image characterized in CLIJ?
 Binary output images are filled with pixel values 0 and 1.
 Any input image can serve as binary image and will be interpreted by differentiating 0 and non-zero values.
+In order to pull a binary image back to ImageJ which is compatible, use `pullBinary()`.
+This delivers a binary 8-bit image with 0 and 255 as pixel values.

 <a name="clearcl_vs_clij_performance_benefits"></a>
 ## Are there performance benefits expected when calling OpenCL kernels directly via ClearCL instead of CLIJ?
 Yes.
 CLIJ brings OpenCL-kernel caching and the possibility of image/pixel-type-independent OpenCL.
-These benefits come with performance loss.
-Calling an OpenCL kernel via ClearCL directly may be about a millisecond faster than calling it via CLIJ.
+These benefits come with small performance loss.
+Calling an OpenCL kernel via ClearCL directly may be about _a millisecond_ faster than calling it via CLIJ.
 Example code demonstrating this is available here: https://github.com/clij/clij-benchmarking/blob/master/src/main/java/net/haesleinhuepf/clij/benchmark/clearclclijcomparison/ClearCLVersusCLIJComparison.java

 <a name="buffers_vs_images"></a>